 Approach Ridge to Mummy’s Head

-Eventually, after another 1/2 – 1 mile, you’ll see a slope on your right that looks like a welcoming enough ridge pointed toward Mummy’s Head.
-Take this slope and welcome to the familiar Mummy Mt. avalanche slope world between 9-11,000 feet on all sides of Mummy Mountain!
+Eventually, after another 1/2 – 1 mile, you’ll see a slope on your right that looks like a welcoming enough ridge pointed toward Mummy’s Nose.
+Take this slope and welcome to the familiar Mummy Mountain. avalanche slope world between 9-11,000 feet on all sides of Mummy Mountain!
 This ridge continues upward, sometimes being a relentless avalanche slope, other times being a nice walking ridge.
 The views open up below and are increasingly spectacular.
 Bristlecone Pine trees begin to appear around 8,800ft and gradually take over.
 There is no exposure along the way.
 Lots of wildlife…deer, sounds of birds.
 A few very steep spots require scrambling on all fours, but only brief sections that are more annoying than dangerous.

 Arrival at Mummy’s Head Cliffs, and Return Trip

-As you return down the avalanche slope, use the rather elaborate home on the ridge to the South as your point of reference.
+As you return down the avalanche slope, use the rather elaborate home on the ridge to the East as your point of reference.
 Realize that there are 2 ridges.
-Do not stay on the ridge that arrived at the base of the cliffs, but navigate to the next ridge to the South.
+Do not stay on the ridge that arrived at the base of the cliffs, but navigate to the next ridge to the East.
 That ridge will take you back to your point of origin.
 Just head straight toward the elaborate mountain home.

 Summary